 Our main stipulation is that the applicant must have regular contact with a church congregation (of any denomination).

 We accept applications from people of any age, as long as you can demonstrate the required common sense and physical fitness to do the work.

 - People going abroad long term with VSO and other charities (UMN for instance).

 - Medical students doing electives in a third world country.

-- Young people travelling abroad with Project Trust, Operation Raleigh, and similar.
+- Young people travelling abroad with Project Trust, Operation Raleigh, the Vine Trust and similar.

 We do not object to you having some free time to travel while you are abroad, but we will look carefully at the amount of benefit that the host community receives, compared to the benefit to yourself.